The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 The Hawks had one returning starter but the rest were mostly untested at the varsity level.
 But Ohrn saw guys rising to the occasion like Doleac, Nash Hinck and Carter Goodfellow (all of whom would become playoff starters).

-Goodfellow in particular started the season on the bench and didn’t play one minute against Lone Peak in the championship game of a preseason tournament at Skyridge.
-But due to an eligibility situation, he ended up starting his first game at their Las Vegas tournament, and was the leading scorer.
+Goodfellow in particular started the season on the bench and didn’t play one minute against Lone Peak in the championship game even had a game inof a preseason tournament at Skyridge where he didn’t play one minute against Lone Peak in the championship game.
+But due to an eligibility situation, he ended up starting his first game at their Las Vegas tournament in Las Vegas, and was the leading scorer.

 “He just makes winning plays,” Ohrn said of the junior.

-But there was one guy the team could really build around: Johnson.
+But it was the team’s only returning starter that itthere was one guy the team could really build around: , Jaxon Johnson.

 “He’s a coach’s dream, he can do everything on the basketball court,” Ohrn said of the 6-foot-8 junior.

 Johnson’s skillset allows him to find ways to score from all over the floor, but his defensive basketball IQ might impress his coach the most.
-Ohrn would let him roam defensively trusting his ability to read the game anticipating back door cuts or block passing lanes with his length.
+Ohrn would let him roam defensively trusting his ability to read the game anticipating back door cuts or certain passesblock passing lanes with his length.

-His ability to read the game not only fills up the stat sheet (17 points, eight rebounds, four assists, two steals, two blocks per game), but also executes on the smaller details like starting a fast break, making the extra pass or tipping rebounds to a teammate.
+Johnson’s His ability to read the game not only fills up the stat sheet (17 points, eight rebounds, four assists, two steals, two blocks per game), but also executes on the smaller details like starting a fast break, making the extra pass or getting tips for reboundstipping rebounds to a teammate that won’t show up on that same stat sheet.

 “I just try to make the right basketball play,” Johnson said.
 “I could care less if I score 30 points and we lose, I’d rather score two points and get a win.
 That’s just the way I play, if I have a good shot, but see one of my teammates in the corner that’s wide open I’ll pass it because I have all the trust in the world that they’ll make it.”